vtex-apps/io-documentation/docs/en/Recipes/store-management/managing-url-redirects.md

 1. Follow our [CSV file template](#csv-file-template) and create a new `.csv` file with the redirects you want to create.
 You can use Excel or Google sheets, for example.
 2. Save the file under a name of your choice.
 4. Using the terminal and the [VTEX IO CLI](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-vtex-io-cli-installation-and-command-reference), log in to your VTEX account.
-5. Import redirects to your acccount by running the following command:
+5. Import redirects to your account by running the following command:

 ```
 vtex redirects import {CSVpath}